cthackers/adm-zip/APPNOTE.md

  7.4 Certificate Processing Method
  ---------------------------------

     The Certificate Processing Method for ZIP file encryption defines the following additional data fields:

     7.4.1 Certificate Flag Values

     Additional processing flags that can be present in the Flags field of both the 0x0017 field of the central directory Extra Field and the Decryption header record preceding compressed file data are:

          0x0007 - reserved for future use
          0x000F - reserved for future use
          0x0100 - Indicates non-OAEP key wrapping was used.
-If this this field is set, the version needed to extract must be at least 61.
+If this this field is set, the version needed to extract MUST be at least 61.
 This means OAEP key wrapping is not used when generating a Master Session Key using ErdData.
-         0x4000 - ErdData must be decrypted using 3DES-168, otherwise use the same algorithm used for encrypting the file contents.
+         0x4000 - ErdData MUST be decrypted using 3DES-168, otherwise use the same algorithm used for encrypting the file contents.
          0x8000 - reserved for future use